Shamsur Rahman (politician)

 Shamsur Rahman (6 February 1915 – 2 November 2008) was a Bangladeshi politician and social activist.
 He was also member of the 3rd National Assembly of Pakistan (1962) elected from the then East Bengal.
 He was senior Nayeb-e-Ameer of Bangladesh Jamaat-e-Islami.

 Early life and education

-Shamsur Rahman was born on 6 February 2015 in the village of Mathbati, in what is now Paikgachha Upazila of Khulna District in Bangladesh.
+Shamsur Rahman was born on 6 February 1915 in the village of Mathbati, in what is now Paikgachha Upazila of Khulna District in Bangladesh.
 He was the eldest son of Sharifatunnesa and Kafiluddin Sarder, a renowned English teacher.
 He completed his secondary school from Kapilmuni Sahachari Vidya Mandir in 1934, higher secondary from Government P.C.
 College, Bagerhat in 1937.
-He completed Bachelor of Arts from Islamia College of Kolkata in the year 1939.
+He completed a Bachelor of Arts from Islamia College of Kolkata in 1939.